 - The Derby.
 Anyone who has seen the movie Swingers knows how central this Los Feliz bar/music venue was to '90s LA nightlife, especially during the swing dance revival.
-Although I never swing danced (swung danced?) myself, and wasn't drinking yet, I spent many a '90s night carousing with friends at the Derby, originally one of the famous Brown Derby restaurants of yore.
-The club, which opened in 1993, finally shuttered in 2009; today it's a Chase Bank.
+Although I never swing danced (swung danced?) myself, and wasn't drinking yet, I spent many a '90s night carousing with friends at the Derby.
+The club, which opened in 1993, had its last call in 2009; today it's a Chase Bank.

 - Eat A Pita.
 My first home in LA was near Fairfax Avenue, which in the early '90s was kind of grimy, the popular 24-hour deli Canters notwithstanding.
 I didn't eat that often at Canters – too expensive! – but I was a big fan of this Middle Eastern restaurant one block up, where I could enjoy a cheap falafel sandwich in a pleasant patio setting.
 (Julie Newmar, "Catwoman" from the old Batman series, apparently was part-owner – you could get a free postcard of her at the order window if you asked nicely.)
 Eat A Pita closed in 2007 and now only a vacant lot remains, even as Fairfax has transformed into a hipster haven.